shtse8/SotiAds/README.md

 ## Implementation Strategy for Developers

-To maximize the benefits of AdMob Stratosphere's multiple eCPM floors, consider the following implementation strategy:
+To maximize the benefits of **SotiAds**'s multiple eCPM floors, consider the following implementation strategy:

 1. **Prioritized Loading**:
    - Start by attempting to load ads with the highest eCPM floor.